 5 TIPS to Combat Loneliness:

-- Local Senior Centers offer the opportunity for socialization with peers through group activities, exercise, day trips, classes, etc.
+Local senior centers - they offer the opportunity for socialization with peers through group activities, exercise, day trips, classes, etc.

-- Churches – many offer groups specifically geared towards seniors and may meet weekly or monthly.
+Churches - many churches offer groups specifically geared towards seniors and may meet weekly or monthly.

-- Home Care or Personal Assistance Service provide care or companionship in your home.
-Services provided may include meal preparation, running errands, help with showering, etc.
+Home Care or Personal Assistance Service – provides care or companionship in your home.
+Services provided can include meal preparation, running errands, help with showering, etc.

 Need help locating senior resources or information on senior living options in the Dallas/Fort Worth area?
-Not sure where to get started?
 Help is just a phone call away…214-783-1222.